paterit/django-microservice-template/README.md

     make clean-all

-### Building and running locally with CI/CD machinery
+### Building and running on local docker-machine with local CI/CD
 To create a virtual machine with local CI/CD machinery you need to [install](https://docs.docker.com/machine/install-machine/#install-machine-directly) docker-machine and pv command ( sudo apt-get install pv ).
-Below commands will set up docker-machine and docker containers with buildbot which will allow you to run and test your code within docker-machine.
+The following commands will set up local docker-machine and local docker containers with buildbot which will allow you to run and test your code within docker-machine.
 Start with:

     cd yourservice
     make dev-docker-machine